 - Summer Semester or Term III (May-early Aug.): March 15

-- In the event the deadline falls on a Saturday, Sunday, or holiday, the deadline is extended until the next open business day.
+- In the event the deadline falls on a Saturday, Sunday, or holiday, the deadline will be extended until the next business day.

 In addition to the regular admission procedures, international and visa students are required to complete additional admission requirements.
 International students should begin the admission process three to six months prior to the beginning of the semester in which they wish to enroll.

-For academic and language students, the SEVIS I-20 form is used to show acceptance to Polk State College and to apply for an F-1 Visa at a U.S. embassy or consulate office in foreign countries.
-It may also be used to apply for a change of status to F-1 for those who are already in the United States.
+For academic and language students, the SEVIS I-20 form is used to show acceptance to PSC and to apply for an F-1 visa at the U.S. Embassy or consulate office in foreign countries.
+It may also be used to apply for a change of status to F-1 for those already in the United States.

 International Student Admission Requirements:

-These admission requirements apply to international students seeking admission to degree-granting programs and to those seeking admission to the English for Academic Purposes (EAP) Program.
-All requirements must be completed before the SEVIS Form I -20, Certificate of Eligibility for Non-Immigrant (F-1) Student Status, is issued.
+These admission requirements apply to international students seeking admission to degree-granting programs and to those seeking admission to the English for Academic Purposes (EAP) program.
+All requirements must be completed before the SEVIS Form I -20; Certificate of Eligibility for Nonimmigrant (F-1) Student Status will be issued.

 Degree-seeking international students must show proficiency in English by meeting one of the requirements listed below.
-International students who do not demonstrate sufficient proficiency in English may enroll in PSC's English for Academic Purposes (EAP) Program.
-These students must take the Levels of English Proficiency exam (LOEP) for placement in a reading, writing, and grammar course in the EAP Program.
-The EAP Communications course is also highly recommended to improve speaking and listening skills.
+International students who do not demonstrate sufficient proficiency in English may enroll in Polk State College’s (PSC) English for Academic Purposes (EAP) program.
+These students will need to take the Levels of English Proficiency exam (LOEP) for placement in a reading, writing, and grammar course in the EAP program.
+EAP Communications is also highly recommended to improve speaking and listening skills.